crisbee/IntroToDataPowerOnDockerLab/README.md

 docker images
 ````

-You will see a list of your images, including the mydp image we ust made.
+You will see a list of your images, including the mydp image we just made.
 Your output will look similar to mine shown below:
 ````console
 [ibmuser@localhost ~]$ docker images
 REPOSITORY          TAG                 IMAGE ID            CREATED             SIZE